jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2021-02-publishing-to-git-hub-notes.md

     - [ ] MarkDown (tables) nested in HTML tables showed the MarkDown literally inside the rendered page.
         - [ ] Trying a trick `<td markdown="1">` from <a href="https://stackoverflow.com/questions/15917463/embedding-markdown-in-jekyll-html" target="_blank">here</a> helped.

 #### 2022-01-22 TODO Side-Issues Publishing GitHub Pages

-- [ ] ..
-Introduction: Might apply tone change method to that article.
+- [x] Introduction: Might apply tone change method to that article.
 - [x] Attributes: May be made a separate article, since it such a particular text.
 - [x] Values: May consider distributing statements of section Values to places with more pictures.
+- [ ] Introduction: Seem to be naming quite some *terminology*, which seemed an optional thing to cover.
+Not seeing it as being overly in the way or anything.
+The worry is that it would distract from the main point of the story.
 - [ ] Classes: Might nicify formatting.
 - [ ] Static: I might want to move the topic of Static out of the classes sub-folder.
 Just parking it.